wkumari/draft-harkins-owe/README.md

    VPN when using an untrusted network, but often they don't.
-This leaves their traffic vulnerable to sniffing attacks, for example from someone in the adjacent hotel room running Wireshark, pervasive monitors, etc.  [Ed note: The ietf-hotel SSID is an example of an open wifi network likely familiar to most readers. ]
+This leaves their traffic vulnerable to sniffing attacks, for example from someone in the adjacent hotel room running Wireshark, pervasive monitors, etc.

-Harkins & Kumari         Expires April 30, 2017                 [Page 3]
+Harkins & Kumari          Expires June 3, 2017                  [Page 3]

-Internet-Draft      Opportunistic Wireless Encryption       October 2016
+Internet-Draft      Opportunistic Wireless Encryption      November 2016

    In addition, many businesses (for example, coffee shops and bars)